St Wilfrid's Catholic High School, North Featherstone

 St Wilfrid's Catholic High School is a mixed secondary school and sixth form with academy status located in Featherstone, West Yorkshire, England.
 It has Vocational specialisms.

-The school has previously been a language college, but has stopped providing these courses at A2 levels.

-History and overview
+School history and overview

-St Wilfrid's was opened up as a school in 1963.
-In 1998, St Wilfrid's became a Language College which offers six languages including French, Spanish, German, Russian, Italian and Japanese.
-This is no longer provided in a bid to make cuts.
+St Wilfrid's was opened in 1963.
+In 1998, St Wilfrid's became a Language College which offered six languages including French, Spanish, German, Russian, Italian and Japanese.
+These courses have been discontinued in a bid to reduce costs.

-The most recent OfSTED and Section 48 Religious Education inspection which identified the school as "a very good school, with many excellent features".
+The most recent OfSTED and Section 48 Religious Education inspection which identified the school as "friendly school where pupils are supported by caring staff who are focused on helping them to succeed".
 St. Wilfrid's was awarded a second specialism as a Vocational specialist college which came into effect in September 2006.
 Courses on offer to pupils include: Health & Social care, Travel and Tourism, Performing Arts (Dance, Singing and Drama), IT for Practitioners, NVQ in European languages, NVQ Hairdressing, CISCO IT networking and Construction.

-The school has launched a theatrical production every year for approximately 20 years; the plays and musicals always draw in audiences of local families and the parents of pupils.
-The most recent of these productions was Sister Act in February 2018.

-In 2006, the school has undergone renovations, In expanding its grounds to include the new 'Newlands' building and two new tennis courts.
-Newlands has been used for maths, music, technology and language lessons for all year groups.

 The school became an academy in November 2012.
 The school had its 50th birthday celebration in October 2013.

 The school has had various leadership, uniform and management issues in the past.